 Want to snag cheap flights?
 Airlines sometimes give out special, short-notice deals through their email newsletters or mobile app alerts.

 Why do they do this?
-Simple: airlines hate flying with empty seats.
-So, if you sign up for their alerts, you might be among the first to know about quick sales or discounts offered right before a flight takes off.
+It's simple: airlines hate flying with empty seats.
+So, if you sign up for their alerts, you might be among the first to know about quick sales.
+Or discounts offered right before a flight takes off.

 Here's how to keep an eye on these deals:

-* **Going (formerly Scott’s Cheap Flights):** This service sends you emails about specifically cheap flight deals they've found.
+Going (formerly Scott’s Cheap Flights): This service sends you emails about cheap flight deals they've found.

-* **Airline Apps:** Many individual airlines, like Delta, Emirates, or Ryanair, will post offers that are only available if you use their app.
+Airline Apps: Many airlines, like Delta, Emirates, or Ryanair, post offers only available through their app.

 4. Consider Budget Airlines

 Looking for a last-minute flight deal?
 Budget airlines can be a lifesaver.
-They tend to be more lenient on those spontaneous bookings.
-Sure, you might have to pay extra for things like checked bags or picking your seat, but their initial ticket prices are usually way lower than what you'd find on bigger, full-service airlines.
+They tend to be more lenient with spontaneous bookings.
+Sure, you might pay extra for checked bags or seat selection.
+But their base ticket prices are usually much lower than those on full-service airlines.

-Some well-known budget airlines include Ryanair, EasyJet, Southwest, Spirit, and AirAsia.
-Each has its own quirks, so it's worth doing a little digging before you book.
+Some well-known budget airlines are Ryanair, EasyJet, Southwest, Spirit, and AirAsia.
+Each one has its quirks.
+So do a bit of research before you book.

-Want to make the most of flying budget?
-Here are a few pointers:
+Want to get the most from flying on a budget?
+Here are a few tips.

-Be open with your dates and airports: Budget airlines often fly at less popular times or into smaller airports.
-Being flexible can save you a lot.
+Be flexible with dates and airports.
+Budget airlines often use off-peak times or smaller airports.
+That openness can save you money.

 5. Leverage Last-Minute Travel Packages